 Given that connectedness of the natural environment, biodiversity loss is an issue of concern to group water schemes and is also an issue on which they can give leadership within rural communities.
 To promote biodiversity enhancement within the rural water sector, the NFGWS has appointed Adrian Smyth to lead on this issue.
 Adrian is already working closely with the National Biodiversity Data Centre on its all-Ireland pollinator plan, which provides a practical guide to what can be done on GWS sites to provide food and habitat for pollinators such as bees.

-Adrian Smyth is tasked with preparing a plan and implementation strategy to encourage the wider adoption of measures for the protection of biodiversity, such as the planting of pollinator-friendly vegetation and appropriate management of hedgerows.
+Adrian Smyth has developed a Framework plan and implementation strategy to encourage the wider adoption of measures for the protection of biodiversity, such as the planting of pollinator-friendly vegetation and appropriate management of hedgerows.